52 Simple Budgeting Tips For Families

 - If you need a vehicle for a weekend trip, you can rent one for much less than a monthly car payment.

-- Are you in a position to take out one low(er) interest loan and consolidate debt into one payment
+- Are you in a position to take out one low(er) interest loan and consolidate all of your debt into one payment

 - The benefits to consolidation include that you pay a lower interest rate AND your resulting one payment per month will likely be less than the total of the multiple payments you were making.
 That means you will probably have some money left in your budget you did not previously have.